KubeRocketCI/docs/docs/operator-guide/auth/ui-portal-oidc.md

     Click **Save** to apply the changes.

-7. After configuring the user profile picture in Keycloak, the profile picture will be displayed in the Portal UI.
+7. After configuring the user profile picture in Keycloak, the profile picture will be displayed in the KubeRocketCI portal:

     ![Portal user profile picture](../../assets/operator-guide/keycloak-user-attributes/portal-user-profile-picture.png "Portal user profile picture")